Psaltriparus

 Chestnut brown head with gray eye- stripe; gray back and dark brown wings; White

-; long, dark brown tail;
+below with chestnut flanks; long, dark brown tail;

 black bill.
 Males have dark eyes, females have yellow eyes.